CDVyhlidal/Cactus/2. Other/1. Singling/README.md

 ### Patch 1.09b

-This patch was picked over 1.09d because it contains 'players 64' and also because CtC is working.
+This patch was picked over 1.09d because it contains 'players 64' and also working CtC.
 1.09d has broken CtC which means that you will see the animation of your CtC effect, but it actually won't do anything.

 ### Patch 1.10f+

 - 1.10f has been kept since it is the version of Diablo II with the most mod support.
-- 1.13d has been kept since it is the last version of Diablo II before the major rearchitect that blizzard made.
+- 1.13d has been kept since it is the last version of Diablo II before the major rearchitect that Blizzard made.
 - 1.14d is kept since it is the latest version of the game.

 ## Links